jflucier/E2EAssembler/README.md

     Note: Creating a clone of the repository requires [Github](https://github.com/) to be installed.

-* Edit E2EAssembler configuration file /path/to/E2EAssembler/E2EAssembler.config with your required analysis parameters.

 ----

 ## How to run ##

 E2EAssembler was developped by execution steps.

 First you need to define software variables that will be used by pipeline.
-I recommend copying and modifying example file from the E2EAssembler install folder to your working directory.
+I recommend copying and modifying example file from the E2EAssembler install folder to your working directory and edit configuration files based on your environment.

 ```